realmorg/realm/apps/web/src/pages/docs/learn/attributes.md

 ## What is an Element Attribute?

-It's a key-value pair that you can add to any element.
+An element attribute is a key-value pair that you can add to any HTML element.
 For example, `<my-element name="Ribhararnus"></my-element>`.

-You can read more about it here: <anchor-link href="https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes" target="_blank">MDN: HTML Attributes</anchor-link>.
+You can learn more about it here 👉 <anchor-link href="https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes" target="_blank">MDN: HTML Attributes</anchor-link>.

 ## Render Dynamic Data from Attributes

-Let's adds a new attribute to your custom element, and render it.
+Let's add a new attribute to your custom element and render its value dynamically.

 ```html
 <custom-element name="hello-world">